fpirotti/CloudGeometry/README.md

 ## Installation

 You can install the development version of CloudGeometry from [GitHub](https://github.com/) with:
+If you are in windows please install [Rtools]("https://cran.r-project.org/bin/windows/Rtools/"")!
 ``` r

 # install.packages("devtools")
 devtools::install_github("fpirotti/CloudGeometry")

 ```

 ## Example